ngochoaitn/gpm-login-private-server-docker/README.md

 ```

 ## Fix "Permission Denied" Error on Web
-Open the terminal and run the following command (you may need to use sudo):
+Open the terminal and run the following command (you may need to use sudo).
 Replace `gpm-login-private-server-docker` with the current folder name.
 ```
 docker exec -it gpm-login-private-server-docker-web-1 chmod 777 /var/www/html/.env
 docker exec -it gpm-login-private-server-docker-web-1 chmod 777 /var/www/html/storage